-Michael Della Rocca "I teach in Directed Studies [a yearlong advanced first-year course in Western civilization].
+Michael Della Rocca "I teach in Directed Studies [a yearlong advanced first-year course in Western and Near Eastern civilizations].
 It's a lot of fun because you get students with different backgrounds taking subjects they've never heard of before.
 Some of these students are not cut out for philosophy, but they all get into it."